rogin/Snippets/Connect/Mirth.md

 ## Other projects on github using Mirth?

-See [my list](https://github.com/stars/rogin/lists/mirth-related) that others in [Mirth Slack](https://mirthconnect.slack.com) found useful.
+See [my github star list](https://github.com/stars/rogin/lists/mirth-related) that others in [Mirth Slack](https://mirthconnect.slack.com) found useful.

 ## Where to start learning